Ritchieluk/ImageMorpherProject/src/src/README.md

 ## Model: JTriangleTexture
 The model is a combination of three points.
 It tracks its points and can redraw itself.
 It should default
 - Contains a set texture function
-- It's points can be accessed.
+- It's points can be accessed and updated.